skip to main content

 Patrick Alexander

-Dr. Patrick Elliot Alexander is Associate Professor of English and African American Studies and co-founder and codirector of the University of Mississippi Prison-to-College Pipeline Program.
+Dr. Patrick Elliot Alexander is Associate Professor of English and African American Studies and cofounder and director of the University of Mississippi Prison-to-College Pipeline Program.
 Dr. Alexander holds a Ph.D. in English from Duke University.
 A specialist in African American literature, 19th-century American literature, and critical prison studies, Dr. Alexander published his first book, From Slave Ship to Supermax: Mass Incarceration, Prisoner Abuse, and the New Neo-Slave Novel, with Temple University Press (2018).
-Dr. Alexander’s articles on teaching African American literature in prison are published in Humanities, the Journal of African American History, south: a scholarly journal, and Reflections: A Journal of Writing, Service-Learning, and Community Literacy.
-He has also published several reviews, which appear in American Literature and Obsidian.
+Dr. Alexander is also coeditor of Teaching Literature and Writing in Prisons (Modern Language Association of America, 2023), and has published a book chapter on incarceration and African American confinement literature in the Cambridge Companion to Contemporary African American Literature (Cambridge University Press, 2023).
+His articles on teaching African American literature in prison are published in Humanities, the Journal of African American History, south: a scholarly journal, and Reflections: A Journal of Writing, Service-Learning, and Community Literacy, and he has also published several reviews, which appear in American Literature and Obsidian.
 In 2020, Dr. Alexander was the recipient of the University of Mississippi Humanities Teacher of the Year Award from the Mississippi Humanities Council.
-In 2021, Dr. Alexander was the recipient of the University of Mississippi Elsie M. Hood Outstanding Teacher Award.
+In 2021, Dr. Alexander was the recipient of the University of Mississippi Elsie M. Hood Outstanding Teacher Award, and in 2023, he was inducted in the L.C.
+Dorsey Research Honor Society for his scholarship on higher education in prison in the South.

-Before joining the faculty at the University of Mississippi, Dr. Alexander co-founded and directed Stepping Stones, an award-winning academic enrichment program for imprisoned students based in North Carolina.
+Before joining the faculty at the University of Mississippi, Dr. Alexander cofounded and directed Stepping Stones, an award-winning academic enrichment program for imprisoned students based in North Carolina.
 Through Stepping Stones, he designed and taught five college preparatory seminars in African American literature for imprisoned men at Orange Correctional Center in Hillsborough, North Carolina.
-As a faculty member at the University of Mississippi, Dr. Alexander has co-founded and codirected the Prison-to-College Pipeline Program (PTCPP) with Dr. Otis W. Pickett, Associate Professor of History at Mississippi College.
+As a faculty member at the University of Mississippi, Dr. Alexander is co-founder and director of the Prison-to-College Pipeline Program (PTCPP).
 The PTCPP is a university-community engagement initiative that promotes higher education in prison in response to the ongoing need for increased access to educational opportunities in the state of Mississippi.
 The PTCPP, winner of the 2018 Humanities Educator Award from the Mississippi Humanities Council, currently offers on-site, humanities-based, for-credit college courses for imprisoned men at Parchman/Mississippi State Penitentiary and for imprisoned women at Central Mississippi Correctional Facility.

 Education